apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 and we would use it like this

 {% highlight erlang %}
-area({square, 15}). % => 225
+> area({square, 15}).
+225
-area({circle, 5}).  % => 78.5
+> area({circle, 5}).
+78.5
+> area({wtf, 5}).
+** exception error: no function clause matching area({wtf,5})
 {% endhighlight %}

+In the Erlang version, we're defining one function with multiple clauses.
+We also don't have to explicitly raise an error as we do in the Ruby version, the pattern match will fail so an exception will be raised anyway.

-We're using a composite data type called *tuple*.
+Note that we're using a composite data type called *tuple* (that thing inside the curly brackets).
 I won't get into details but you will see tuples everywhere in Erlang.

-A function is identified by its name and its arity.
+It's important to point out that a function is identified by its name and its arity.
 Two functions with the same name but different arity are two completely different functions that just happen to share the same name.
 This means could do this:

 {% highlight erlang %}
 adder(_)       -> "I'm someone".